rnewman/scua/README.md

 ### Pinning

 Storage in IPFS is not persistent unless a node pins content on your behalf.
 Control over pinning from a fully decentralized, client-only piece of software is a challenge to say the least.
 This could be partly addressed by re-adding credentials each time the client connects to IPFS, and allowing credentials to be unavailable for some period of time while client nodes are absent.
 This problem is a challenge for IPFS as a whole.

+## License, and how I built this

+Scua is an experimental side project, built entirely in my spare time on my personal devices.
+It has a single contributor: Richard Newman.
+It has no relationship to my employer.

+Scua is licensed under the MIT License.